Galactica-corp/galactica-monorepo/packages/cross-chain-replication-contracts/Cross-Chain State Replication for Certificate Registry.md

 The state to be replicated includes:

 1. **Valid Merkle Roots:** The list of historical and current Merkle roots (merkleRoots) that represent the state of all certificates in the registry.
+2. **Oldest Valid Merkle Root:** The Merkle root that marks the boundary from which all subsequent roots are considered valid for proof verification.
+This replaces the index-based approach to ensure robustness against dropped messages.
-2. **Queue Processing Index:** An index (currentQueuePointer) that indicates how far the certificate processing queue has been synced.
+3. **Queue Processing Index:** An index (currentQueuePointer) that indicates how far the certificate processing queue has been synced.
 This is crucial for verifying that a specific certificate has been included in a given Merkle root.

 An open-source, off-chain service named the "Cross-chain Replicator" will monitor the source registry contract for state changes.
 Upon detecting an update, this service will submit a transaction to the source chain to relay the new state to the destination chains via Hyperlane.
 While the official service will ensure timely updates, the code will be publicly available for anyone to run.
 Authentication of the relayed messages will be handled by the receiving smart contract on the destination chains to ensure data integrity and security.